China's secretive military cracks open door for glimpse inside

 Despite the military's attempts at openness -- this visit was the seventh of its kind for foreign journalists -- a culture of secrecy and suspicion remains deeply embedded in China.

-That had added to concern that China is not telling the whole truth when it comes to defense spending, a figure that this year will rise by 12.2 percent to 808.2 billion yuan ($130 billion), a number many governments and analysts say is not representative of the country's true defense outlays.
+That had added to concern that China is not telling the whole truth when it comes to defence spending, a figure that this year will rise by 12.2 percent to 808.2 billion yuan ($130 billion), a number many governments and analysts say is not representative of the country's true defence outlays.

 "We've noticed in recent years that along with China's international influence increasing so has exposure globally to its military.
 But there are some reports on China's military which are not quite accurate or are mistaken," he told reporters.
 "So giving foreign reporters this experience is extremely necessary."